On Means of Near Continued Fractions: Pell Equation and Factorization

-with $a_j$ and $b_j$ natural numbers for every $j$, $a_0$ even and $b_0$ odd, where the central words, $(a_1,a_2,\dots,a_2,a_1)$ and $(b_1,b_2,\dots,b_2,b_1)$, are palindromes.
-Assume from now on that the periods of these continued fractions are minimal.
-For natural numbers these continued fraction expansions are of particular interest, as they give rise to the fundamental solutions of the Pell equation.
-If $p/q=n$ is a natural number, then
+For the natural numbers, these continued fraction expansions are of particular interest, as they give rise to the fundamental solutions of Pell's equation.
+If $\dfrac{p}{q}$ is equal to a natural number $n$, then it is well known that,

-where $l$ and $m$ are the lengths of the periods of the continued fractions expansions of $\sqrt{n}$ and $(1+\sqrt{n})/2$, respectively.

-In this case, $l$ is odd if, and only if, the equation $x^2-ny^2=-1$ is solvable.
-If $n$ is divisible by a prime $p$ congruent to $3$ modulo $4$, then this last equation is unsolvable, because $-1$ is not an square modulo $p$.
-It follows that $l$ is even whenever $n$ is divisible by a prime congruent to $3$ modulo $4$.
-A similar reasoning applies for the parity of $m$.
+We will focus on the first equation above, but similar considerations hold for the second equation as well.
+Recall that the period $l$ is odd if and only if the negative Pell equation $x^2-ny^2=-1$ has an integer solution.
+As is well known, if $n$ is divisible by a prime $p$ congruent to $3$ modulo $4$, then $x^2-ny^2=-1$ has no integer solutions because $-1$ is not a square modulo $p$.
+It follows that the period $l$ is even whenever $n$ is divisible by a prime congruent to $3$ modulo $4$.